carlomatik/ProgrammierBar/README.md

 startpage - index - The ProgrammierBar at Cottbus - c0
 events - events - Past and Future Events at the ProgrammierBar - c1
 gallerie - gallerie - Photos taken at the ProgrammierBar - c2
 impressum - impressum - Impressum - c3
 current month - calender\_view - An overwiev of the current month - c4
 about us - about\_us - About the ProgrammierBar - c5
 list of beverages - menu - Drinks we offer - c6
 merch - merch - Show your love - c7
+rental - rental - rent us for events - c8

 -------
 ## Sample content